dairycultist/GamernyanOS/README.md

 ### Prerequisites

-- `brew install --cask gcc-arm-embedded` | Installs the `arm-none-eabi-gcc` compiler used to compile C for an ARM architecture.
+- `brew install binutils` for `objcopy` which can turn .elf to .bin

-- install `avr-gcc` idk if I'm using AVRE or ARM architecture yet, I just wanna get something on a disk image running
+- `brew tap osx-cross/avr && brew install avr-gcc` | Installs the `avr-gcc` compiler used to compile C for AVR architectures.

 - `brew install qemu` | Installs the [QEMU](https://www.qemu.org/) emulator (which also provides disk image utilities?).